xi-project/xi-bundle-ajax/README.md

 The template includes AjaxForm functionality that helps you to make ajax functionality to your forms.

+1. Install [jQuery.form](http://www.malsup.com/jquery/form) as AjaxForm uses this as its base.
-1. Make sure that you initialize AjaxForm in your CoffeeScript file: `new App.AjaxForm.Default '.ajax-form'`
+2. Make sure that you initialize AjaxForm in your CoffeeScript file: `new App.AjaxForm.Default '.ajax-form'`
     - The first argument is required.
 It specifies the forms you would like to ajaxify.
-2. Make a form with class named after your identifier: `<form class="ajax-form" ... >`
+3. Make a form with class named after your identifier: `<form class="ajax-form" ... >`
-3. You can make your own instances of AjaxForm.
+4. You can make your own instances of AjaxForm.
 Just extend the abstract base class.
     `class YourNamespace.AjaxForm.YourName extends App.AjaxForm.Abstract`
-4. Implement backend logic for form submitting.
+5. Implement backend logic for form submitting.

 ```php
 <?php